needle-mirror/com.unity.addressables/Documentation~/LoadingAddressableAssets.md

 Use the [Addressables.LoadSceneAsync] method to load an Addressable Scene asset by address or other Addressable key object.

+> [!NOTE]
+> [Addressables.LoadSceneAsync] uses the Unity Engine [SceneManager.LoadSceneAsync] method internally.
+API that affects the behaviour of [SceneManager.LoadSceneAsync] will most likely affect [Addressables.LoadSceneAsync] in the same way, for example [Application.backgroundLoadingPriority].

-The remaining parameters of the method correspond to those used with the Unity Engine [SceneManager.LoadSceneAsync] method:
+The remaining parameters of the method correspond to those used with the [SceneManager.LoadSceneAsync] method:

 * __loadMode__: whether to add the loaded Scene into the current Scene or to unload and replace the current Scene.
 * __loadSceneParameters__: includes loadMode in addition to localPhysicsMode, used when loading the Scene to specify whether a 2D and/or 3D physics Scene should be created